Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Discussion

 \subsection{Grouping with multiple variables}

 The auxiliary variable is specifically required to be at the upper level because the tests described here require that the scores be independent.
-This independence assumption challenges models with at least two variables defining clusters, such as models with (partially) crossed random designs, or models with multilevel nested designs \cite[Ch.2]{bates10}.
+This independence assumption challenges models with at least two variables defining clusters, such as models with (partially) crossed random effects, or models with multilevel nested designs \cite<e.g.,>[Ch.\ 2]{bates10}.
 In these cases, we cannot simply sum scores within a cluster to obtain independent, clusterwise scores, because observations in different clusters on the first grouping variable may be in the same cluster on the second grouping variable.
 A related issue occurs when the auxiliary variable is at the lowest (first) level of the model: scores at the lowest level are not independent, so the tests described here cannot be immediately used to test parameters with respect to a level-one variable.

 A natural approach to deal with the issue of dependent scores is to find a heteroskedasticity and autocorrelation consistent (HAC) covariance matrix estimator.
 The traditional Hessian matrix only accounts for the correlations among score columns, whereas the HAC estimator is a robust Hessian estimator that can serve the purpose of de-correlating the scores under a generalized linear model framework.
 Several methods have been proposed here, including kernel HAC estimators with automatic bandwidth selection and weighted empirical adaptive variance estimators \cite{and93}.
-With regard to the model with multiple grouping variables, \citeA{ber17} recently implement sandwich approach to obtain robust variance covariance.
-It might be possible to deploy these methods in the linear mixed model context.
+For multilevel models with multiple grouping variables, \citeA{ber17} recently implemented a sandwich approach to obtaining robust variance/covariance matrices.
+It might be possible to deploy these methods in the context of linear mixed models.

+In practice, however, the technical challenge is to find the optimal bandwidth in empirical studies with non-independent observations.
+Suboptimal selection of the bandwidth parameter could lead to decreasing power of detecting parameter change or even drop to zero \cite{per06}. \citeA{shao10} recently proposed use of a ``self-normalizing'' approach to tackle this technical issue, and they have utilized this approach in multivariate settings \cite{zhang11}.
+An extension to linear mixed models with non-independent level 2 grouping variables and non-diagonal residual covariance matrices is currently under development.